-The Brazilian animal rendering sector once again takes center stage at the International Production & Processing Expo – IPPE 2026, in Atlanta, United States.
-The participation will take place through Brazilian Renderers, a partnership between the Brazilian Renderers Association (ABRA) and the Brazilian Trade and Investment Promotion Agency (ApexBrasil), within the Brazil Pavilion, a space dedicated to promoting Brazilian solutions in the global market.
+The Brazilian animal rendering sector once again took center stage at the International Production & Processing Expo – IPPE 2026, held in Atlanta, United States.
+The Brazilian presence was carried out through Brazilian Renderers, a partnership between the Brazilian Renderers Association (ABRA) and the Brazilian Trade and Investment Promotion Agency (ApexBrasil), within the Brazil Pavilion, a space dedicated to promoting Brazilian solutions in the global market.

-Considered the leading annual trade show for the animal protein and animal feed segments, IPPE brings together strategic decision-makers from different countries and serves as a barometer of technological and commercial trends in the sector.
-In 2026, the event is expected to host more than 1,300 exhibitors across an area exceeding 60,000 square meters at the Georgia World Congress Center.
+Recognized as the leading annual trade show for the animal protein and animal feed sectors, IPPE 2026 brought together strategic decision-makers from around the world and once again proved to be a key barometer of technological and commercial trends in the industry.
+The event hosted more than 1,300 exhibitors across an area of over 60,000 square meters at the Georgia World Congress Center.

-Brazil’s participation will take place jointly with the Brazilian Association of Pharmaceutical Ingredients Industries (Abiquifi), integrating the Brazilian Renderers and Brazilian Pharma & Health projects.
-This initiative expands the country’s institutional reach and fosters commercial connections in complementary areas, with direct potential impact on exports.
+Brazil’s participation took place jointly with the Brazilian Association of Pharmaceutical Ingredients Industries (Abiquifi), integrating the Brazilian Renderers and Brazilian Pharma & Health projects.
+This joint initiative strengthened Brazil’s institutional presence and promoted valuable commercial connections in complementary sectors, with direct potential to support export growth.

-The Brazil Pavilion will also feature the participation of Eurotec Group, ABRA’s Gold Sponsor.
-Internationally recognized for the development of additives and solutions focused on animal health, nutrition, and welfare, the company will bring its technological portfolio and experience in serving demanding markets to the event.
+The Brazil Pavilion also featured the participation of Eurotec Group, ABRA’s Gold Sponsor.
+Internationally recognized for developing additives and solutions focused on animal health, nutrition, and welfare, the company showcased its technological portfolio and extensive experience in serving highly demanding markets.

-The joint booth will serve as a support base for members, sponsors, and partners, as well as a meeting point for buyers, technical experts, and policymakers in the sector.
-The expectation is that IPPE 2026 will consolidate another stage in the international positioning strategy of Brazilian animal recycling, combining innovation, institutional engagement, and business generation.
+The joint booth served as a strategic hub for members, sponsors, and partners, as well as a meeting point for buyers, technical experts, and policymakers.
+IPPE 2026 successfully marked another important step in the international positioning strategy of Brazilian animal rendering, combining innovation, institutional engagement, and business generation.

 Brazilian Renderers